 Submit a Media Release Form

-- The Media Release Form is due in early April (date TBA).
+- The Media Release Form is due in April (date TBA).

 Submit a completed Health Clearance Packet to Harvard University Health Services or your primary care physician for review and clearance.

-- The Health Clearance portion of the packet must be submitted by early April (date TBA).
+- The Health Clearance portion of the packet must be submitted by April (date TBA).

-- The International SOS country report for your program destination must be submitted as part of the Health Clearance Packet; you can access the reports in the "Study Abroad" section at the bottom of the HSS Forms page.
+- When submitting the Health Clearance packet to HUHS or your physician, please include the International SOS country report for your program destination; you can access the report in the "Study Abroad" section at the bottom of the HSS Forms page.